 Leveille said less than a dozen locals agreed to take the trip, and the group mostly consists of history enthusiasts.
 He hopes town officials can be part of the trip and said anyone interested can email the historical society at email@example.com.

 In December, a group of more than 15 visitors from Oxford County and Ingersoll, including the mayor and county warden, came to learn about Great Barrington and explore their roots.
-A collection of artifacts tied to those early pioneers of Upper Canada (now the province of Ontario) were presented to the visitors, but the group invited the Great Barrington contingent to Canada to present the materials to a local museum in person.

 "Because of great interest they showed," said Leveille, "it’ll be very interesting to see the area that, really, Great Barrington left Great Barrington to settle."